 The Path to Net Zero

 The Auto Sector - What's New?

 In many ways the pandemic has simply thrown these strategic imperatives into sharper relief.
 It has opened the minds of both Boards and Executives to the pace of change: the scale and speed of external impacts on the business but also the extraordinary ability of individuals and companies to adapt, including through digital adoption.
 This is reflected in some of the key developments in the sector since Fidelio’s February 2020 Board breakfast:

-To read the Overture “Automotive in the Extinction Rebellion World: How Diversity and Innovation Can Contribute to the Industry’s Response to Climate Change” please click here.
+To read the original Overture “Automotive in the Extinction Rebellion World: How Diversity and Innovation Can Contribute to the Industry’s Response to Climate Change”, click here.